Custom Properties

 Post Launch

-The next steps for this feature include allowing for conditions to trigger throughout the Help Scout app based on different property values (ie, If a customer’s plan type = “Pro”, assign to a particular support specialist).
+The next steps for this feature included allowing for conditions to trigger throughout the Help Scout app based on different property values (ie, If a customer’s plan type = “Pro”, assign to a particular support specialist).